-The initial proposal for Interstate 485 was an east-west alignment from the Downtown Connector (I-75/85) to the Perimeter Highway (I-285) at the Stone Mountain Freeway.
-The corridor was numbered Georgia 410, one of the Georgia 400 series applied to every Interstate highway assigned within the Peach State.
-The Stone Mountain Freeway (U.S. 78) branches east from U.S. 29 (Lawrenceville Highway) to Interstate 285 and Rockbridge Road near Stone Mountain Park.
+The initial proposal for Interstate 485 was an alignment east from the Downtown Connector (I-75/85) to the Perimeter Highway (I-285) at the Stone Mountain Freeway.
+The corridor was numbered Georgia State Route 410, one of the SR 400 series applied to every Interstate highway assigned within the Peach State.
+Stone Mountain Freeway (U.S. 78) branches east from U.S. 29 (Lawrenceville Highway) to Interstate 285 and Rockbridge Road near Stone Mountain Park.
 The portion west to Downtown was never constructed.

-With the Stone Mountain Freeway canceled west of Lawrenceville Highway, I-485 was reconsidered as a connector between I-75/85 at Downtown Atlanta and the proposed Georgia 400 freeway extending north from Interstate 675 in DeKalb County.
-Georgia 400 south to I-285 was eventually dropped along with the western Georgia 410 corridor for I-485.
+With the Stone Mountain Freeway canceled west of Lawrenceville Highway, I-485 was reconsidered as a connector between I-75/85 at Downtown Atlanta and the proposed SR 400 freeway extending north from Interstate 675 in DeKalb County.
+SR 400 south to I-285 was eventually dropped along with the western SR 410 corridor for I-485.

-Construction of Freedom Parkway (Georgia 10 / Georgia 42 Spur) in the early to mid 1990s utilized a portion of the former I-485 right of away.
+Construction of John Lewis Freedom Parkway (SR 10 / SR 42 Spur) in the early to mid 1990s utilized a portion of the former I-485 right of away.
 The ramps from Boulevard west to I-485 and from I-485 east to Howell Street were removed.
 The overpass at Boulevard was replaced with a signalized intersection as well.
 The at-grade, controlled access parkway links with the Jimmy Carter Presidential Library and Museum, U.S. 23 (Moreland Avenue) and U.S. 278 (Ponce De Leon Avenue).